 - Landscape ecology and life-history variation of exploited fishes

-- Risk and resilience in complex social-ecological systems
+- Understanding risk and resilience in social-ecological systems

 - Understanding coupled feedbacks between people and nature